 Having been a casual yoga practitioner for some time, Elizabeth attended her first Ashtanga class at The Yoga Room per her husband’s suggestion (he had been a student of Melanie’s years ago).
 Elizabeth realized immediately that she loved the Ashtanga method and gradually worked up to a six day a week practice.
 In July 2015, she completed her 200hr certification under Melanie’s tutelage.
 Shortly thereafter, Elizabeth and her husband relocated to Colorado where she added a prenatal yoga teacher training to her resume.

-Now Elizabeth is back in New Orleans—and pregnant!
+Now Elizabeth is back in New Orleans—and just delivered a beautiful baby boy!
 Experiencing pregnancy first hand has illuminated what she learned in her prenatal training, making her a better teacher.
 In fact, pregnancy has turned her whole practice upside down and has forced her to look at it with new eyes.
 Elizabeth is excited to share this transformative time with her prenatal students.

 Monica, E-RYT 200, RYT 500, LMT LA #7649, found the perfect blend of movement and meditation in a Led Ashtanga yoga class in the gym of her alma mater, Carleton College.
 Within just a few weeks, she knew that yoga would be in her life for a long time!
 After meeting Melanie in 2011, Monica returned to the practice which sparked her initial interest in yoga and has dedicated her personal practice to the system of Ashtanga since that time.
 Monica has been teaching yoga since 2002, completing over 1000 hours of training in Vinyasa yoga, Yin yoga, Mindfulness, Ayurveda for Yoga and Bodywork.
 Most recently, she completed Melanie Fawer’s 200 and 300 hour teacher trainings.
 Monica is excited to blend her knowledge of the body and functional movement as a massage therapist with her yoga teaching at the Ashtanga Yoga Room.
 Monica leads her classes with the intention that students experience inner awareness so that they can become their own best guide.